icona-swlab/socksv5/README.md

         * **None**() - Returns an authentication handler that permits no authentication.

-        * **UserPassword**(< _function_ >validateUser) - Returns an authentication handler that permits username/password authentication. `validateUser` is passed the username, password, and a callback that you call with a boolean indicating whether the username/password is valid.
+        * **UserPassword**(< _function_ >validateUser) - Returns an authentication handler that permits username/password authentication. `validateUser` is passed the username, password, and a callback that you call with a boolean indicating whether the username/password is valid and optionally an object that will be passed back on the connection call back.

     * **(Client usage)**